da12345/KaffeDB/README.md

 # KaffeDB
-Prosjekt for Datamodellering og databasesystemer
+Interactive database for coffee and coffee tastings.